 8. The Mob Museum

-Officially called the National Museum of Organized Crime and Law Enforcement, the Mob Museum is one of the highlights of the Las Vegas Arts District.
-Located just a few steps away from the Fremont Street Experience, this museum documents the history of organized crime in Las Vegas and the entire United States.
+The National Museum of Organized Crime and Law Enforcement, or the Mob Museum is one of the highlights of the Las Vegas Arts District.
+Located just a few steps away from the Fremont Street Experience, this museum shows the history of organized crime in Las Vegas and the United States.

 The museum has several floors of exhibits and audio guides in multiple languages.
 You can also take a guided tour of the Mob Museum, as it will help you to save some time.
-The museum is pretty big, and if you read everything, you can easily spend at least a couple of hours there.
+The museum is pretty big, and you can easily spend at least a couple of hours there.

-General admission to the Mob Museum is $30 and you can purchase your tickets online ahead of your visit.
+General admission to the Mob Museum is $30.

 Address: 300 Stewart Avenue in Las Vegas